-Texas Reads English as a Second Language (ESL) Program – Spring 2013
+Texas Reads English as a Second Language (ESL) Program

-ESL students are adults 18 and up who need beginning & survival level English.
+ESL students are adults 18 and up who need beginning and survival level English.
 The classes cover only very basic English phrases for shopping, banking, talking to a doctor, talking to your child's teacher, etc.

-The last tutor training workshop and lunch was Saturday, January 19 from 10-1.
 Volunteer tutor training is available on an ongoing basis and also online.